itsngh/blog/README.md

 # What is this?

-a simple blog made in express (w/ typescript) with authentication and prisma orm.
+-   a simple blog made in express (w/ typescript) with authentication and prisma orm.

-# Why?

-Insanity.
+-   frontend made in react + tailwind css (w/ typescript)

+# Why does this even exist?

+pure insanity.